Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Descendants of Jules NOËL (?-)

-Jules Noël, native of Bordeaux, France, married "a Miss D'Auterive," widow of Nicolas Toffier.
-Jules, père died near St. Gabriel, Iberville Parish, in May 1835; the priest who recorded the burial did not bother to give any parents' names or even Jules's age at the time of his death.
+Jules Noël, native of Bordeaux, France, married "a Miss D'Auterive," widow of Nicolas Toffier, place and date unrecorded.
+Jules, père died near St. Gabriel, Iberville Parish, in May 1835; the priest who recorded the burial did not give any parents' names or Jules's age at the time of his death.
 Was Jules, père kin to Marc Noël of St. Gabriel?

-Théodure Jules, called Jules, fils, born posthumously in September 1835, married Clarissa Rosa, called Rosa, daughter of Acadian Joseph Ribert Hébert, at the St. Gabriel church, Iberville Parish, in November 1856.
+Théodure Jules, called Jules, fils, born posthumously in September 1835, married Clarissa Rosa, called Rosa, daughter of Acadian Joseph Ribert Hébert and his Creole wife Clarisse Reboul, at the St. Gabriel church, Iberville Parish, in November 1856.
 They settled near Plaquemine on the west side of the river.
-Their infant, name unrecorded, perhaps a son, died in June 1859; wife Rosa died giving birth to this infant, and mother and child were buried together.
+Their infant, name unrecorded, died in June 1859; wife Rosa died giving birth to this infant, and mother and child were buried together.

 CONCLUSION

 Noëls settled "late" in Acadia, and, compared to most other Acadian families, they came "late" to Louisiana.
-Two sisters, one a spinster, the other a young widow, came to the colony from France in 1785 aboard La Bergère, the second of the Seven Ships.
+Two sisters, one unmarried, the other a young widow, came to the colony from France in 1785 aboard La Bergère, the second of the Seven Ships.
 Their brother Jean-Baptiste, a sailor, married to a fellow Acadian, remained in France.
-Both sisters married in Louisiana, the younger one in 1786, the older one in 1788 and again in 1805.
-And both of them lived to ripe old ages.
+Both sisters married in Louisiana, the younger one in 1786, the older one in 1788 and again in 1805, and both of them lived to ripe old ages.
+Since the sisters were the only members of their family who came to Louisiana, no Acadian Noël family lines emerged in the Bayou State.
+The blood of the family survived there, however, in several lines of the Rivet and Aucoin families.

 Settlement Abbreviations